What are the symptoms of cancer?

 Nagging cough or hoarseness.

-The following symptoms may also signal the presence of some form of cancer:
+The following symptoms may also indicate the presence of some form of cancer:

 Seek medical advice about cancer if: